eltaline/wza/README.md

 Incompatibilities
 ========

-- Recalculation and recording of the checksum without unpacking and packaging operations is not yet supported
+- Recalculation and recording of the checksum without unpacking and packing operations is not yet supported
 - Data disks cannot simply be transferred from the Little Endian system to the Big Endian system, or vice versa

 Requirements